bridgetleonard2/LLaVA-Brain/README.md

 - **Voxelwise Encoding**: Models that predict brain activity on a voxel-by-voxel basis.
 - **Multimodal Feature Extraction**: Utilizes features from state-of-the-art multimodal models.
 - **Comparative Analysis**: Compares the internal representations of MMLs to human brain activity.
-- **Interpretability**: Aims to provide insights into the interpretability of MMLs through the lens of cognitive neuroscience.
+- **Model Interpretability**: Aims to provide insights into the interpretability of MMLs through the lens of cognitive neuroscience.

 ## Data